Skip to main content

 April 27, 2022

 U.S. Representatives Mike Quigley (IL-05) and Madeleine Dean (PA-04) have begun circulating a letter to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) calling for increased accountability for bad actors among gun dealers.
 The letter highlights the need for bold leadership by ATF while the Senate considers the nomination of Steve Dettelbach to serve as ATF Director.
+It also criticizes historical failures to punish gun dealers who repeatedly break the law, putting the public at serious risk.

 Image